Embedium-App/embedium-app.github.io/README.md

 # Embedium

-Embed any URL or YouTube video
+Embed any URL or YouTube video that your heart desires.
+(Metaphor)

 ## To use